KironStylo/WeatherApp/README.md

   * Wind speed.
   * A list of today's temperature for every hour with a weather icon.

+### Version 3.0
+This version has the following features:
+* Search screen actions:
+  * Users must click on the city they want to get info on the weather and tap on the confirm button.
+  * Result section informs user when there were no results for their search and when user hasn't entered a city.
+* Weather screen actions:
+  * Users can choose an hour or date from the available forecast to get more information about the weather for a certain time.

 ### App software-details 🤖

 The app sends three API requests to two websites: Open-Meteo and Time Api